jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Character Sheet

 You don't need to print out a special character sheet for this game, though you can if you want to.
 All you really need is a piece of paper to record your character details on.
 At the top of your paper, write your character description.
 Under that, record your attribute dice and note your max and current HP for each attribute.
 Below that, list your skill dice.
-Then your class feats, equipment, and SP.
-Lastly, write your current XP, noting the points on the track where you roll a die or pick options (4, 6, 8, 10, 12, and 20).
+Then your feats, equipment, and SP.
+Lastly, write your current XP, noting the points on the track where you roll a die on the XP table.

 That's it.
 Your character is ready to go.